Rysa Walker

-Rysa Walker is an American author of science fiction, fantasy, and mysteries.
+Rysa Walker an American author of science fiction, fantasy, and mysteries.
 Her first novel, Timebound, was the 2013 Grand Prize winner of the Amazon Breakthrough Novel Award.

-Biography
+Early life and education

 Walker was born and raised in Northwest Florida.
-She is a graduate of St. Andrews University and the University of North Carolina at Chapel Hill, where she earned a PhD in Political Science.
-After teaching political science and history at various universities, she began writing fiction full time in 2014.
+After graduating from St. Andrews University in North Carolina, she earned a PhD in political science from the University of North Carolina at Chapel Hill.

+Career

+Walker taught political science and history at several universities before beginning to write fiction full time in 2014.
+After her family relocated to Cary, North Carolina in 2006 for her husband's job, she shifted to teaching her college courses online so she could work from home.

 Walker's first novel, Timebound (The CHRONOS Files Book One), was originally self-published as Time's Twisted Arrow in 2012.
-In January 2013, she entered the book into the Amazon Breakthrough Novel Award contest, where she competed against 10,000 self-published and unpublished novels.
-The Publishers Weekly review of the book during the competition called the book's heroine, Kate Pierce-Keller, the "Katniss Everdeen of time travel," adding that the "story reads like a mash-up of Jack Finney’s 'Time and Again' and Erik Larson’s 'The Devil in the White City.'
-In the end, this novel works as a contemporary, sexed-up tribute to one of those great old Heinlein juveniles from the 1950s."
-On June 15, 2013, Timebound was announced as the winner of the grand prize, a $50,000 advance and a contract with Skyscape, an Amazon Publishing imprint.
+In January 2013, she entered the book into the Amazon Breakthrough Novel Award contest, competing against 10,000 self-published and unpublished novels.
+The Publishers Weekly review of the book during the competition called the book's heroine, Kate Pierce-Keller, the "Katniss Everdeen of time travel," adding that the story reads like a mash-up of Jack Finney's Time and Again and Erik Larson's The Devil in the White City, and works as a contemporary tribute to Robert Heinlein's juvenile novels of the 1950s.

+On June 15, 2013, Timebound won the contest's grand prize, leading to a $50,000 advance and a contract with Skyscape, an Amazon Publishing imprint.
+Walker has said the prize allowed her to take a year off from teaching to write full-time.

-Timebound has been translated into fourteen languages.
+Timebound has been translated into fourteen languages, and the CHRONOS Files series has sold nearly half a million copies since 2013.
 Five additional CHRONOS novels were published through the Skyscape and 47North imprints beginning in 2016.
 A separate science fiction series, The Delphi Trilogy, was published by Skyscape beginning in 2017.

-In addition to science fiction, Walker also writes mysteries as C. Rysa Walker.
+In addition to science fiction, Walker writes mysteries as C. Rysa Walker, sometimes in collaboration with author Caleb Amsel.

 Reception

-Time's Edge, the second book in The CHRONOS Files, appeared at #10 on the bestselling e-books list of the Wall Street Journal on October 30, 2014.
+Time's Edge, the second book in The CHRONOS Files, appeared at number ten on the Wall Street Journals bestselling fiction e-books list for October 30, 2014.

 The Delphi Effect was a finalist for the 2018 International Thriller Writers Awards, a 2017 Amazon Editors' Pick for Best Science Fiction, and a 2017 Junior Library Guild selection.

-The Publishers Weekly review of Now, Then, and Everywhen lauded the "twisty narrative that expertly blends the past and the future.
-Fans of intelligent time-travel stories will be rewarded."
+The Publishers Weekly review of Now, Then, and Everywhen praised what it described as a twisty narrative blending the past and the future, predicting that fans of intelligent time-travel stories would be rewarded.